-The Urbana Park District maintains an array of 24 unique parks and open spaces that have been classified according to their respective uses within surrounding neighborhoods and communities.
+The Urbana Park District maintains an array of 24 unique parks and open spaces, along with facilities within these parks, that have been classified according to their respective uses within surrounding neighborhoods and communities.
 These classifications, initially developed within the Urbana Park District Strategic Plan, serve to provide guidelines for design, development, maintenance and operations of parks.
 Relevant to promoting a unified trail system, park classifications determine how individual parks are generally intended to serve and interact with the surrounding area.
 The following relevant categories are described below: Signature, Community, and Neighborhood, Special Use Facility, and Natural Area.